AMPP-Lab/lab-website-home/pages/join.md

     image_fullwidth: "ampp_header2.png"
 ---

-The AMPP Lab is committed to fostering an inclusive and supportive environment.
+The AMPP Lab is committed to fostering an intellectually stimulating and supportive environment.
 Our research is a collaborative project that requires people of all backgrounds to meaningfully contribute.
 All qualified applicants will receive consideration regardless of their background, race, gender, sexual orientation, or religious beliefs.

 <h3>Graduate Students</h3>
 Dr. Chmielewski may be accepting graduate students for Fall 2025.
 If you’re interested in working with Dr. Chmielewski, follow the application procedures described on the <a href="https://www.smu.edu/Dedman/Academics/Departments/Psychology/Graduate/ClinicalPsych">Psychology Department's website</a>.
 Also, feel free to <a href="mailto:mchmielewski@mail.smu.edu"> email him </a> to discuss your shared interests.